gary-boop/E-Commerce-Data-Analysis/visualizations.md

 * 'ActivehoursOS' can be removed from the marketing campaigns as the sale is extremely low as compared to other devices.
 * More campaigns can be scheduled for Weekday 3 and Weekday 5 to improve sales.

+We can use these findings from Exploratory Data Analysis to answer questions related campaign performance.
+The following points can be concluded from the study:

+* The response of users is good with respect to the marketing campaigns
+* Holiday season shows high number of transactions, stepping up the marketing efforts during this time will be beneficial
+* Furthermore, device selection for marketing campaigns should be revised.
+Focusing on popular devices will yield better results
+* Finally, the overall marketing effort needs to be refined and enhanced; improving the efforts should provide healthier results